 How much do Emergency Medical Technicians make in Minnesota?

-The following table features Emergency Medical Technician salary in Minnesota in more detail.
-All data comes from the bls.gov website.
+The following table below features EMT salary in Minnesota in more detail.

-What’s the employment outlook for Emergency Medical Technicians and Paramedics in Minnesota?
+Emergency Medical Technicians and Paramedic Jobs in Minnesota

-The medical industry overall in Minnesota is going through unprecedented growth, following the nationwide trend.
-The growth rate for EMTs and Paramedics in Minnesota is projected to be strong as well, with the Bureau of Labor Statistics projecting a 17% increase in new opportunities around the state through 2026.
+The medical industry overall in Minnesota is going through unprecedented growth and EMT jobs are looking at a 17% increase in new opportunities around Minnesota.